ga4gh/refget/docs/seqcol.md

 In contrast, the idea of `collated` describes a property independently: Whether an attribute is collated is part of the definition of the attribute; if the attribute were moved to a different object, it would still be collated.

 Finally, the 3 global qualiers are grouped under the 'ga4gh' key for consistency with other GA4GH specifications, and to group the seqcol-specific extended functionality into one place.

+The qualifiers are all about transitions from different representations.

+qualifer | level1 | level2
+*NONE* | digest | main representation
+passthru | yes | same as level1
+transient | yes | N/A (not present)
+inherent

 ### 5. Ancillary attribute management: recommended non-inherent attributes